Information Design in Optimal Auctions: Outline of the solution

 \subsection{The case with $n=1$: \cite{roesler2017buyer} revisited}

 We are now ready to solve the information design problem for the case with $ n=1$, which is analyzed in \cite{roesler2017buyer}.
 For $n=1$, we can rewrite the information designer's problem as

-When $n=1$, the total surplus $\int_{0}^{1}x\mathrm{d}G$ is linear in $G$; moreover, $\int_{0}^{1}x\mathrm{d}G=p$ by the mean constraint.\footnote{ Here, we do not use the virtual value distribution to represent the total surplus when $n=1$, since even if we change the variables, the total surplus is still $p$ by the mean constraint.} Therefore, the value of $\alpha $ has no effect on the optimization.
+When $n=1$, the total surplus $\int_{0}^{1}x\mathrm{d}G$ is linear in $G$; moreover, $\int_{0}^{1}x\mathrm{d}G=p$ by the mean constraint.
+Therefore, the value of $\alpha $ has no effect on the optimization.
 This implies that the buyer-optimal information structure is equivalent to the seller-worst information structure.
-Since for the seller-worst case, the virtual value is always nonnegative, we have $G(0)=F(0^-)=0$, i.e., there is no mass on $x=0$.
+Since the virtual value is always nonnegative for the seller-worst case, we have $G(0)=F(0^-)=0$, i.e., there is no mass on $x=0$.

 The information design problem is an isoperimetric problem in optimal control theory; see Theorem 4.2.1 of \cite{van2004isoperimetric}.
-To solve the optimal control problem, we can write the Lagrangian formula as
+To solve the optimal control problem, we can write the Lagrangian as

 Let $\theta =F(k)$.
-Then, for each $k$, the Euler-Lagrange equation implies that
+Then, for each $k$, the Euler-Lagrange condition implies that